adabadadudu/Sieve/README.md

 # What is it?
 It's a simple alogorithm in C & Python to determine prime numbers from number 2 to the given number.
-It use Sieve of erothenese?? algorithm.
+It use Sieve of eratosthenes algorithm.

 # Can I help?
 Yes.